PRODUCTS » DATA CENTERS » Cooling

 Floor feed with plenum return

-Our specialists will be glad to help you to choose the optimum solution for your needs.
+Our specialists will gladly help you choose the optimal solution for your needs.

-Selecting the right type of cabinet and accessories, you can save significant money spent on the operation of your equipment.
+By selecting the right type of cabinet and accessories, you can save a significant amount of money on the operation of your equipment.